CodeYourFuture/vanillajs/readme.md

 # Vanilla 🍨

 VanillaJS is a collection of useful JS functions.
-Indeed it is implementing a number of native JS methods using vanilla JS.
-In this workshop, you will use the code provided in vanillaJS to create small refactors and learn how to resolve merge conflicts.
+Indeed it implements a number of very usefuil native JS methods using vanilla JavaScript.
+In this workshop, you will use the source code provided in vanillaJS to create small refactor branches and resolve merge conflicts.
-This activity is designed to help you gain practical experience in dealing with merge conflicts in a collaborative coding environment.
 You'll be working in pairs, learning how to handle branching, refactoring, testing, and creating pull requests.

 ## Overview